 However, as great as the State Pension is, it’s not a huge amount of money.
 So, you’ll probably want to make sure you have another source of income on top, to help tide yourself over in your sunset years – like a workplace pension (a pension your employer sets up for you), a personal pension (a pension you set up yourself) or even a part-time job.

-If you have other income as well as your State Pension, you’ll probably find you get tipped over the Personal Allowance and end up having to pay some tax.
+If you have other income as well as your State Pension, you’ll probably find you get tipped over the tax free Personal Allowance and end up having to pay some tax.

 Confused?
 Don’t worry, here’s an example for you.